Mixeway/MixewayBackend/readme.md

 <a href="https://mixeway.github.io">More detailed and technical docs are here</a>

+###### Hashicorp Vault integration:
+Mixeway has to be able to reuse given passwords and api keys in order to use them with Vulnerability Scanning interactions.

+**Vault integration is optional but it is strongly recommended to be included - otherwise password for vulnerability scanners will be stored in plaintext.**

 ###### Mixeway User Interface Tech stack:
 <img src="https://mixeway.github.io/img/spring.jpg" height="50px">
 <img src="https://mixeway.github.io/img/postgres.jpg" height="50px">